george-hawkins/blender-donut-notebook/LEVEL-2.md

 Note: in the screenshot above you can see various different colored inputs and outputs but look at all the connections, e.g. _Color_ to _Base Color_ where both are yellow - it turns out the colors signal what can potentially be connected to what, i.e. you can only connect matching colors.

 Now, switch back to the _Texture Painting_ workspace and the donut should look very black.
-Now try painting on the donut and also on the image (you should already be in _Draw_ mode in both viewports).
+Try painting on the donut and also on the image (you should already be in _Draw_ mode in both viewports).
 You'll notice that if you paint off the side of the image, it _doesn't_ wrap around and continue painting on the other side - however, if you paint on the donut it does wrap around at join points.
 This is important if you don't want strange effects at the seams, i.e. where the edges of the image are.

 Andrew says you have to save the image separately.
 In Blender 2.9, it's true that when you save the `.blend` file, this doesn't also save the image.
 However, if you quit Blender without having saved the image, it will warn you.
-And you don't have to save the image as a separate file - by default Blender [packs](https://docs.blender.org/manual/en/latest/files/blend/packed_data.html) it into `.blend` file.
+And you don't have to save the image as a separate file - by default Blender [packs](https://docs.blender.org/manual/en/latest/files/blend/packed_data.html) it into the `.blend` file.
 So you don't have to use _Save As_, you can just use _Save_ and let Blender manage it within the `.blend` file.

 Note: the shortcut for saving the `.blend` file is `ctrl-S` but the shortcut for saving resources like the texture image or the high-quality renders (created with `F12`) is `alt-S`.